AjiteshChandra/StockCircularBot/README.md

 - Retrieves the latest NSE circulars from official NSE Website
 - Uses embedding search to find relevant circulars for a given query
 - Generates human-like, factual responses using an LLM
-- Supports both chat-based and API-based interactions
+- Understands natural language and responds with context-aware answers.

 ---